 A risk assessment is the process of identifying the hazards to which employees may be exposed, and assessment of the risk of these hazards causing harm.
 When these hazards cannot be removed, suitable control measures should be put in place to reduce the likelihood of harm occurring.

-The HSE has produced a widely accepted and easy to follow five-step model for carrying out risk assessments in Box 3C.
+The HSE has produced a widely accepted and easy to follow five-step model for carrying out risk assessments:

 The charity trustees of the congregation are responsible for ensuring that suitable and sufficient risk assessments are carried out, documented, actioned, and reviewed.
 It is recommended that the appointed Health and Safety Administrator should be responsible for ensuring that risk assessments are carried out properly – but they will not be responsible for actually undertaking the assessments themselves.
 However, all charity trustees must be assured that risk assessments have been carried out and that the risk assessments reflect the hazards and risks within their properties and the activities undertaken within.